martin68/apt-smart/README.rst

 Usage
 -----

-There are two ways to use the `apt-mirror-updater` package: As the command line program ``apt-mirror-updater`` and as a Python API.
+There are two ways to use the `apt-smart` package: As the command line program ``apt-smart`` and as a Python API.
 For details about the Python API please refer to the API documentation available on `Read the Docs`_.
 The command line interface is described below.

 .. contents::
    :local:

 ..
-A DRY solution to avoid duplication of the `apt-mirror-updater --help' text:
+A DRY solution to avoid duplication of the `apt-smart --help' text:
 ..
 .. [[[cog
 .. from humanfriendly.usage import inject_usage
 .. inject_usage('apt_mirror_updater.cli')
 .. ]]]

-**Usage:** `apt-mirror-updater [OPTIONS]`
+**Usage:** `apt-smart [OPTIONS]`

-The apt-mirror-updater program automates robust apt-get mirror selection for Debian and Ubuntu by enabling discovery of available mirrors, ranking of available mirrors, automatic switching between mirrors and robust package list updating.
+The apt-smart program automates robust apt-get mirror selection for Debian and Ubuntu by enabling discovery of available mirrors, ranking of available mirrors, automatic switching between mirrors and robust package list updating.